bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 I'll share with you the fact that I like Python's more.

 Both languages come with a REPL in which you can do some exploratory programming.
-Ruby's REPL(irb) seems to me more advanced since it allows you to do TAB smart completion(amongst other things).
+Ruby's REPL(irb)  allows you to do TAB smart completion(amongst other things) by default.
+To get TAB completion in the Python REPL you'd have to execute this bit of code first:

+{% highlight pycon %}
+>>> import readline, rlcompleter
+>>> readline.parse_and_bind("tab: complete")
+{% endhighlight %}

+Alternative you can just stick this code snippet in the **~/.pythonrc.py** file(create it if it doesn't exist).
+If you are using Windows adjust accordingly(you will have to figure out where pythonrc.py is located there).

-Ruby and Python do not have statements - only expressions.
+Ruby does not have statements - only expressions.
 This basically means that everything(objects, method calls) evaluate to some value(though the value might not be helpful always).

+In Python there are some statements such as assignment and _if_.
 One thing I dislike about the Python REPL is that it doesn't print None values.
 Compare this bit of Python code:

 {% highlight pycon %}